starvagrant/toh/toh.markdown/march_of_the_cnidocytes.md

 Given Electra would be distracted with her daughter for a while, Creed ran down the shore.
 He left a trail of thick prints in the sand, then, reaching the waves he continued, until the weight of the water knocked his legs out from under him and he plunged into the water.

 He was in the Aegean Sea again, for the first time in six years.
 He had hoped to reach it without putting his academic future in jeopardy, but it was still a great comfort all the same.
-He'd read no more tales of Oddyseyus' great sea-borne adventures whilst landlocked in the Midwest.
+He'd read no more tales of Odysseus's' great sea-borne adventures whilst landlocked in the Midwest.
 Making his home here, he thought, might have some difficulties, but Electra didn't seem to unnerved by his presence at breakfast.
 He must not have been that much of a burden to put up.
 He needn't worry he thought.
 He just lay on his back and floated in the waves, not sinking in the saltwater as he would have at home.
 Things could be real, things could be unreal.
 What did it matter.
 The sun, he thought, was shining.

 A pair of hands pulled at him and knocked him out of his reverie.
 His hips fell down into the water, and he looked around.
 It was Cora, the so-called shy one.
 She must, Creed thought, have watched him run to the sea like a child and wanted in on the fun.
 He had thoughts of dunking her in response, but he was to nervous to do so.
 With mom looking on he didn't quite know what was ok and what wasn't.
 Seeing as how she was learning to swim, he decided to brace his arms against the bottom of the shallows and kick in demonstration.
 Cora eagerly imitated, for a while, and he looked up at Electra, who was smiling.